 Include exactly one H1 tag

 Headers on your page tell search engine what main topics are covered in your content.
 If there isn't an H1 tag, search engines will be missing information about the main theme of your page.
 Having more than one H1 tag is confusing for search engines, so consider using H2 or H3 tags for subheadings as you write about the main topic of your page.

 The optimize tool scans your headings for the following:

 - Page has a single H1 tag: your page should have exactly one H1 tag to make it easier for search engines to know what your content is about.
-More than one H1 tag make it hard for search engines to know which one is more important.
+More than one H1 tag makes it difficult for search engines to know which one is the most important.